jalishah/airborne/README.md

-# ARCADE "Airborne" Repository
+# ARCADE "Airborne" Software

-## Overview

 This repository includes all software components which run on the ARCADE UAV Linux system.

+## Filesystem Structure

-The unique file system structure of our system is shown below:
+The brief file system structure summary of the airborne software looks like the following:

 * __MOBICOM__ (MOBICOM_PATH defines top-level path)